ChicagoCityscape/api/README.md

 ## Parameters

-Parameters to find the address or PIN are grouped.
+The parameters you must provide are grouped.
+Only one group of parameter(s) is necessary.

 ### Group 1 - PIN
 Send a Cook County `pin` (14 digits, and it may begin with `0`) and the API will try to locate it in the parcels database.
 If this parameter is provided, all other parameters will be ignored.

 ### Group 2 - Full address string
 Use `query` and a full address (like `121 N La Salle St, Chicago, IL`) and the API will geocode it.
+If this parameter is provided, all other parameters will be ignored.

 ### Group 3 - Address parts
 Provide `address`, `city`, and `state` parameters. `zipcode` is optional.
 If `city` is empty or not provided, the API will assume `Chicago`.
 If `state` is empty or not provided, the API will assume `IL` (Illinois).